 Asked whether he believes in what Prime Minister Aleksandar Vučić does and promises to do, Kovačević responds:

 “And what else is left for me?
-I’m certain that he wants to do what he says, that he wants to do things, but I don’t know whether of not he will be able to do that.
-I’m afraid that us and our fate is decided by major powers, as always.
+I’m certain that he wants to do what he says, that he wants to do things, but I don’t know whether or not he will be able to do that.
+I’m afraid that we and our fate is decided by major powers, as always.